michael8914111/receiptmatrix-legal/privacy.md

 ## Overview

-ReceiptMatrix is a macOS application for organizing receipts and generating tax-ready reports.
-Your privacy is a core design principle.
-ReceiptMatrix is built to operate **entirely on your Mac**, without collecting or transmitting your personal data.
+ReceiptMatrix is a macOS application that helps users organize receipts and generate reports for personal or business use.
+Privacy is a core principle of ReceiptMatrix.
+The app is designed to operate locally on your Mac without collecting or transmitting personal data.

 ---

 ## Data Collection

-ReceiptMatrix does **not** collect, transmit, sell, or share personal data.
+ReceiptMatrix does **not** collect, track, sell, or share personal data.

 Specifically:
 - No user accounts
-- No analytics or tracking
+- No analytics or telemetry
 - No advertising identifiers
-- No third-party data collection services
+- No third-party tracking services

 ---

 ## Local Processing

-All receipt processing happens locally on your device, including:
+All receipt processing occurs locally on your device, including:
 - Optical character recognition (OCR)
-- Data extraction (vendor, date, totals)
+- Data extraction (such as dates and totals)
-- Categorization
+- Organization and categorization
 - File renaming
-- CSV and PDF report generation
+- Report generation

-ReceiptMatrix uses Apple’s on-device frameworks (such as Apple Vision).
-Receipt data never leaves your Mac.
+Receipt data does not leave your Mac.

 ---

 ## Data Storage

-All data is stored locally within the app’s sandbox on your Mac, including:
+All data is stored locally within the app’s sandboxed storage on your Mac.
+This may include:
-- Imported receipt files
+- Receipt files you import
-- Extracted receipt metadata
+- Extracted receipt information
-- App settings and preferences
+- App preferences and settings

-You retain full control of your data at all times.
-Deleting the app removes all stored data.
+You control your data at all times.
+Deleting the app removes its stored data.

 ---

 ## Folder Access & Permissions

-ReceiptMatrix can only access folders that you explicitly select.
+ReceiptMatrix can access only the folders you explicitly choose.

-When you add a watched folder or export location:
+When you select a folder:
 - macOS prompts you to grant permission
-- ReceiptMatrix stores a security-scoped bookmark for that folder only
+- Access is limited to that specific location
-- Access can be revoked at any time by removing the folder in Settings
+- You may revoke access at any time within the app or macOS settings

 ReceiptMatrix cannot access files or locations you have not approved.

 ---

-## Background Processing
+## Background Activity

-ReceiptMatrix may perform background processing when the app is **running and minimized**, such as:
+ReceiptMatrix may perform background tasks while the app is running in order to process receipts or generate exports.
+Background activity does not involve transmitting data externally.
-- Monitoring user-selected folders
-- Processing newly added receipts
-- Generating scheduled exports

-No data is transmitted externally during background processing.

 ---

 ## Exports

-Exports (CSV or PDF) are generated locally and saved only to folders you choose.
+Reports and exports are generated locally and saved only to locations you choose.
 ReceiptMatrix does not upload or share exported data.

 ---

 ## Purchases

-ReceiptMatrix uses Apple’s App Store in-app purchase system to manage subscriptions and free trials.
-All payment processing is handled by Apple.
+ReceiptMatrix uses Apple’s App Store in-app purchase system for subscriptions and trials.
+All payment handling is performed by Apple.
 ReceiptMatrix does not receive or store payment information.

 ---

-## Network Access
+## Network Usage

-ReceiptMatrix does not send receipt data or personal information over the network.
+ReceiptMatrix does not transmit receipt data or personal information over the network.

 Internet access may be used only for:
-- App Store subscription validation
+- App Store purchase validation
-- App Store updates
+- App updates through the Mac App Store

-No receipt content or user data is transmitted during these operations.

 ---

 ## Data Deletion

-You can delete receipts at any time within the app.
-You may also remove all stored data by deleting the application from your Mac.
+You may delete receipts at any time within the app.
+Removing the application from your Mac deletes all locally stored app data.

 ---

 ## Changes to This Policy

-This privacy policy may be updated as the app evolves.
+This policy may be updated from time to time.
 Updates will be posted on this page with a revised date.

 ---

 ## Contact

-If you have questions about privacy or data handling, contact:
+For privacy questions, contact:

 **Email:** support@yourdomain.com